jsminem/terraform-guardium-datastore-audit/examples/aws-mariadb-rds-audit/README.md

 2. Navigate to **Universal Connector** → **Datasource Profile Management**
 3. Verify that the MariaDB profile has been created and is active
 4. Navigate to **CloudWatch** → **Log Groups** on the AWS UI and search for `/aws/rds/instance/<mariadb_instance_id>/audit`.
 You should see log groups created
-5. Navigate to the machine unit the UC is deployed on and ensure the STAP status is green/ active.
+5. Navigate to the machine unit the UC is deployed on and ensure the STAP status is green/active

 ## CloudWatch Integration